XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 18w63c: You can now send submissions during contest with the contest submit system!
 And the grand-new standing system will be displayed at the welcome page!
 The full contest system is almost there!
 Please wait for the rating system and the system judge feature.

 - 18w64a: Admin now can pend system tests!
 And users' name changes will reflect to the standing change

+- 18w65a: Submit out of competition option has been added